YamanuriPrasanth/Advanced-Java-lab-Programs/README.md

 1. Design Employee Database for company or Organization (Employee Personal Details, Department, Salary (basic, DA, HRA.,) Details) and develop JDBC based java application for following tasks:
-1. Insert Records into respective table
-2. Select records of particular table of database
-3. Delete Records from table.
+i) Insert Records into respective table ii) Select records of particular table of database iii) Delete Records from table.
 Connect GUI application to database and perform SQL commands via JDBC API

 2. Write a program in Java Beans to add a Button to the Bean and display the number of times the